SkillsUnion/tamkeen-software/docs/3-backend/spring-data-jpa-postgresql/derived-query-methods.md

 ##  JPA Query Creation from Method Name

+## Lesson Objectives:

+- Learn how to create custom queries using method names in JPA repositories to retrieve data based on specific criteria.

+- Practice implementing derived query methods in the service and controller layers to support search functionality in a Spring Boot application.

-JPA provides a set of <a href="https://docs.spring.io/spring-data/jpa/docs/current/api/org/springframework/data/jpa/repository/JpaRepository.html" target="_blank" > methods </a> for us to perform CRUD operations.
+#### JPA provides a set of <a href="https://docs.spring.io/spring-data/jpa/docs/current/api/org/springframework/data/jpa/repository/JpaRepository.html" target="_blank" > methods </a> for us to perform CRUD operations.
 However, there may be times when we need to perform more complex queries.
 For example, we may want to find all customers with a certain first name.

 In this case, we can create a query using the method name.
 This is known as JPA Query Creation from Method Name.